denten-books/plain-text/2-chapter.md

 Form and content lie flat on the printed page.
 Print interfaces are paper thin, we might say.
 Ink adheres to paper in the way that pixels do not to screens.
 The splintered sign complicates the traditional structuralist distinctions between form and content.
-The computed sign occupies at least two distinct spaces, each entailing drastically differing accordances for reading, writing, and interpretation.
-Were we to untangle the tightly wound coil of the circuit, we would find ample distance between the archive and the projection.
+It occupies at least two distinct sites, each entailing drastically differing accordances for reading, writing, and interpretation.
+Were we to untangle the tightly wound coil of the circuit, we would find ample distance between the hard drive and the screen.
 Where print is flat, computed text resides at several levels and along multiple dimensions [@halyes code is flat].

 How did this multiplicity come to be?
 And what effect does it have on the life of the mind?
 The purpose of this chapter is to open space between the visible